To Choose Therapy

 What therapy has meant to me

-My time is less consumed by rumination, distress, and fear.
+My time is no longer as consumed by rumination, distress, and fear.
 I see healing as an action that takes different shapes in our lifetime, the inner ‘work’ is never finished, yet changes overtime.
 I reflect on how this led me to take brave steps in relationships, piqued my interest into different trailheads of self-discovery, and ultimately helped me to give myself permission to have self-compassion and face what is being reflected in the ways I had set up my world.

 I feel called to be a therapist because I feel the desire to hold others in their time of need, and value the connection of sharing vulnerable truths.
 I want to show others that life can be different from what you believe you will endure for a lifetime.
 The beliefs we internalize about ourselves and our world can change into something more beautiful and free, which must encompass our pain in all it’s forms.
 To allow someone to peek into your experiences and witness your pain is courageous and an act of love.
 I have learned so much from the people I work(ed) with and feel endless love and gratitude for being granted access into their inner worlds.